dev1980/js-capstone-project-game/README.md

 >This project is a simple Game which use Javascript ES6 and HTML5 framework for game development (Phaser3 framework).

+# Initial Game Plan
+> There are three character in game (Player, coin and bomb)
+> Player will collect the coin.
+> 10 score for each time player collecting the coin.
+> Coin will move randomly.
+> There will be bomb bouncing, once the bomb will hit the player, then it is Game over.
+> Game Over Message will be display.
+> Once we click the screen game will display the game logo.
+> After clicking the mouse button on game board we can play the game.
+> We can use key use left right up down key move the player.

 ## Link to Project

 [JS Capstone Project- Game Development]